-An installation composed out of large scale C type prints and a 2:46 min video going in loop.
+An installation composed of large-scale C-type prints and a 2:46 min video going in a loop.
 The photos were made by a medium format camera and the images were created between 2016 to 2018.
-My pictures are exploring the borders of the Middle Eastern geopolitical landscapes (Israel, Jordan and Palestine) and the boundaries of the photographic imagery.
-Through personal, psychological historical and other optics, I describe these spaces in the same way as social, economic and political dimensions in the Middle East are continuously in motion.